-- 1. Any employee who believes he or she is being harassed in violation of the College's harassment policy should immediately report any such incident to his or her supervisor, any member of the Administration, or the Director of Human Resources. - 2.
+- 1. Any employee who believes he or she is being harassed in violation of the College's harassment policy should immediately report any such incident to his or her supervisor, any member of the Administration, or the Chief Human Resources Officer. - 2.
 The College treats all claims of harassment and discrimination seriously.
-All complaints will be promptly investigated, and information disclosed in the course of investigations will be shared on a "need-to-know basis."

-- 3. The College strictly prohibits any form of retaliation against any employee for filing a bona fide, good-faith complaint concerning prohibited harassment or discrimination or for assisting in a complaint investigation.
-Any employee who believes that he or she has been subjected to retaliation in violation of this policy should immediately report the retaliation to an Administrator or the Director of Human Resources. - 4.
-Administrators and the Director of Human Resources are responsible for ensuring that the Harassment Policy is enforced.
+All complaints will be promptly investigated, and information disclosed in the course of investigations will be shared on a "need-to-know basis." - 3.
+The College strictly prohibits any form of retaliation against any employee for filing a bona fide, good-faith complaint concerning prohibited harassment or discrimination or for assisting in a complaint investigation.
+Any employee who believes that he or she has been subjected to retaliation in violation of this policy should immediately report the retaliation to an Administrator or the Chief Human Resources Officer - 4.
+Administrators and the Chief Human Resources Officer are responsible for ensuring that the Harassment Policy is enforced.
 This responsibility includes ensuring that each employee is aware of the College policies on discrimination and harassment and maintaining a work area free from conduct that causes, or reasonably could be considered to cause, an intimidating or offensive work environment. - 5.
-Any employee who is found to have violated the Harassment Policy will be subject to appropriate action, up to and including termination.
+Any employee who is found to have violated the Harassment Policy will be subject to appropriate action, up to and including termination. - 6.
 If further information, interpretation, or advice is needed regarding prohibited harassment or discrimination or the complaint process, an employee should contact the Human Resources office.